na-ra/selab-project1/README.md

 ### group board
-users that have eachother's account's id can share tasks and notes also each user can create,edit,delete tasks or pin them in their personal board
+users that have eachother account's id can share tasks and notes also each user can create,edit,delete tasks or pin them in their personal board